 2. Create a Slickplan Sitemap

-Before any data transfer or setup even begins, it would be best to log into to GSU's Slickplan account (https://gsu.slickplan.com/), create a new account for the site in question, and have the web administrator of the site plan out their new site in a clear and concise sitemap.
+Before any data transfer or setup even begins, it would be best to log into to GSU's Slickplan account (https://gsu.slickplan.com/), create a new account for the site in question, and have the web administrator plan out their new site in a clear and concise sitemap.

 Take this opportunity to go through the current site and decide what pages and information will stay, what needs to be added, what will change, and what will not be moved over to the new site.
 Use color-coding to denote which pages will need changes, which will be removed, which will be added, etc. The following color code list is what other departments and schools are using, and would make it universally clear which color stands for what status:

 - Red (#FA6664) = Kill this page

 - Yellow (#EFD50B) = Content/Hierarchy needs to be updated

 - Green (#22E711) = Transfer to beta site as is (No content/hierarchy changes needed)

 - Purple (#DD5BEA) = Unsure (What the heck is this page?
 Does it still serve a purpose?)

 - Light Blue (#80F9EE) = Create new page

 - Pink (#F963B6) = Subpage that does not appear in any site navigation menu or obvious hyperlink BUT contains content that is pulled into one or more higher-level landing pages